 Offer fair compensation and opportunities for development and career progression to all employees

-Offer benefits and workplace flexibility to accommodate different work-life needs and gain access to a wider pool of diverse talent
+Offer benefits and workplace flexibility to accommodate different work-life needs

-Collect feedback and measure your results on a regular basis
+Collect feedback and measure your results regularly